The League of Nations: A Failing Attempt at Global Peace (APUSH Definition and Context)

 The Impact of the League's Failure:

 The League of Nations' failure to prevent World War II had a profound and lasting impact on the world.
-Its shortcomings exposed the limitations of idealism in international relations and underscored the need for a more robust and effective system of global governance.
-The failures of the League directly contributed to the rise of World War II.
+On the flip side, its shortcomings exposed the limitations of idealism in international relations and underscored the need for a more dependable and effective system of global governance.
+Practically speaking, the failures of the League directly contributed to the rise of World War II.
 The inability to curb the aggression of Axis powers showed the ineffectiveness of collective security without strong enforcement mechanisms.
-This failure highlighted the dangers of unchecked nationalism and the importance of international cooperation.
+This failure highlighted the dangers of unchecked nationalism and the importance of international cooperation And that's really what it comes down to..

 The Legacy of the League of Nations: